Other Ways to Volunteer

 - Explore beautiful Colorado!

-Group spots for the 2017 trips are filling-up fast!
-We’re fully booked from March 6 – April 8.
-Other dates may be available; for more information, please visit the Collegiate Challenge website, or contact our office.
+Group spots tend to fill up fast!
+Other dates outside of the traditional spring break may be available too; for more information, please visit the Collegiate Challenge website, or contact our office at 719-687-4447 or firstname.lastname@example.org.

 RV Care-A-Vanners is a volunteer program for anyone who travels in a recreational vehicle, wants to build Habitat houses and have fun doing it.
 RV Care-A-Vanners welcomes people of all ages, from all walks of life who want to pick up a hammer and help change lives.